Brainiac (character): Bronze Age

-This incarnation of Brainiac meets his final end in the "Whatever Happened to the Man of Tomorrow?" storyline that ended the Pre-Crisis Silver/Bronze Age Superman chronology.
+This incarnation of Brainiac meets his final end in the "Whatever Happened to the Man of Tomorrow?" storyline that ended the pre-Crisis Silver/Bronze Age Superman chronology.
 Lex Luthor finds Brainiac's robotic head unit, with barely any power left.
 He hopes to team up with the evil living program again, only to become an unwilling host body for Brainiac instead.
 Fighting Brainiac's control, Luthor begs a superpowered Lana Lang to kill him, who complies by breaking his neck.
 Luthor dies and Brainiac retains control of the body for a short time until rigor mortis sets in.
-"Propelled by sheer malice", Brainiac's head unit leaves Luthor's corpse and crawls a few inches before finally running out of power for good.
+"Propelled by sheer malice", Brainiac's head unit leaves Luthor's corpse and crawls a few inches before running out of power.

 Modern Age

-In the Post-Crisis DC Universe, Brainiac's history was completely rewritten.
-The Post-Crisis version of Brainiac was now a radical Coluan scientist called Vril Dox who, having attempted to overthrow the Computer Tyrants of Colu, was sentenced to death.
-In his last moments before disintegration, his consciousness was attracted light years away to Milton Moses Fine, a human sideshow mentalist who worked under the alias "The Amazing Brainiac".
+In the post-Crisis DC Universe, Brainiac's history was completely rewritten.
+The post-Crisis version of Brainiac was a radical Coluan scientist named Vril Dox who was sentenced to death after attempting to overthrow the Computer Tyrants of Colu.
+In his last moments before disintegration, his consciousness was attracted light years away to Milton Fine, a human sideshow mentalist who worked under the alias "The Amazing Brainiac".
 Needing cranial fluid to maintain his possession of Fine, Dox went on a murder spree.
-He discovered that Fine had genuine psychic powers and was thus a metahuman, which he frequently wielded against Superman.
+He discovered that Fine was a metahuman with psychic powers, which he frequently wielded against Superman.

 "Panic in the Sky"

 In 1990, Brainiac is able to take over the minds of several LexCorp staffers.
 He makes the scientists create a new version of the skull ship (saying he thought of the design "in a dream") and use advanced genetic science to grow a new body for himself, resembling Milton Fine's form but taller, more physically fit, and with the green skin of a Coluan.
 He also has a new braincase helmet that resembles his Silver Age diodes.
 Now free of Fine's body and consciousness completely but still possessing the man's metahuman telepathic powers, Brainiac confronted Superman and then left Earth to plan another attack.

 Brainiac returned in the "Panic in the Sky" storyline after seizing control of the mobile planetary fortress Warworld and recruiting assistance from Maxima and the alien warrior Draaga.
-Discovering a lost and confused Matrix (an artificial life form who at this time operates as Supergirl), Brainiac brainwashes her into becoming his soldier.
+Discovering a lost and confused Matrix (an artificial life form who operates as Supergirl), Brainiac brainwashes her into becoming his soldier.
 He clashes with the New Gods and then launches a pre-emptive strike on Earth.
 Rather than wait for an invasion, Superman gathers a large group of superheroes and allies, one team attacking Warworld directly while the other remains on Earth to counter further attacks.
 Through duplicates of his braincase, Brainiac briefly takes control of some of Earth's heroes, but ultimately he fails.
 Supergirl and the other heroes are freed from mental control and the villain is rendered catatonic.
-His vegetative body is taken back to New Genesis for observation.
+His vegetative body is taken to New Genesis for observation.